-SWOT analysis, means the analysis of strengths, weaknesses, opportunities, and threats you may face.
-The SWOT framework is used for identifying those four primary factors, the potential of the business and the external problems that may limit the performance.
+SWOT analysis means the analysis of strengths, weaknesses, opportunities, and threats you may face.
+The SWOT framework is used for identifying those four primary factors, the potential of the business, and the external problems that may limit the performance.

 To run a SWOT analysis, collect a team of diverse people across the company and have them brainstorm the strengths, weaknesses, opportunities, and threats.
 Focus well on each section of the analysis, and ask questions like what do we do well, what could be improved, are there trends that might affect our business, etc.

 When you have gathered a detailed analysis of all the categories, you can then start brainstorming solutions for the issues you found.
-It is very important to have SWOT analysis done and update it regularly to know where your business stands.
+It is very important to have a SWOT analysis done and update it regularly to know where your business stands.

 Brain netting (brainstorming online)

 It is important to have brainstorming sessions, even if your team is working remotely.
 You can conduct your brainstorming session online in a remote meeting as well as in a physical location.
 Sometimes it is easier to have the brainstorming session online and not to try bringing everyone together to one place at the same time.

 Overall brain netting is a quite similar technique to traditional brainstorming.
 It is important to find a functional and convenient virtual brainstorming tool to make your session easy and effective.
 Our recommendation for digital brainstorming is Orchidea Workshop.

 There are many different brainstorming tools online and brainstorming software you can use, as well as remote meeting tools.
 The benefits of the brainstorming software are that the ideas stay recorded.
 Also, ideas are often generated in less time than in a classic brainstorming session.